Friday! The weekend at last. First up, Zogby -- the pretend pollster -- wants to know if you are a racist.

 Reuters notes 2 corpses discovered in Iskandariya.

-US military announced: "A Multi-National Division – Baghdad Soldier died as the result of a non-combat related illness Feb.
+Today the US military announced: "A Multi-National Division Baghdad Soldier died as the result of a non-combat related illness Feb.
 21."
 The 4,000 mark is now 30 away with the ICCC total standing at 3970 since the start of the illegal war.
 26 is the number for the month thus far.

-Bill Moyers Journal: finds Moyers and company working with PBS' Expose for "a hard and fresh look at how earmarks really work.
+On PBS tonight (in most markets) on Bill Moyers Journal: finds Moyers and company working with PBS' Expose for "a hard and fresh look at how earmarks really work.
 The broadcast profiles Seattle Times reporters on the trail of how members of Congress have awarded federal dollars for questionable purposes to companies in local Congressional districts -- often to companies whose executives, employees or PACs have made campaign contributions to the legislators.
 The segment also focuses on how earmarks for some products were added to the defense appropriations bill even in cases in which the military didn't want them in the first place.
 Example: a $4.56 million patrol boat the Coast Guard hadn't even asked for and decided it couldn't use was eventually given away by the Coast Guard to a California Sherrif's office.
 David Heath of The Seattle Times says: 'They're selling a product to the military that they're not even using.'
 The segment will available for viewing before the broadcast at [Expose] and airs on Bill Moyers Journal Friday, February 22.
 Viewers can post questions for Seattle Times reporters after the broadcast at The Moyers Blog at [Bill Moyers Journal].
 Expose will premiere a new episode one Friday per month as part of Bill Moyers Journal, which airs Friday at 9 p.m. on PBS (check local listings)."
 Important for community members : As noted repeatedly (for instance here) The Nation decided the best way to kick off 2007 was with a book review by a Pig who wanted to talk about visiting bordellos in Afghanistan while also slamming Sarah Chayes and Ann Jones -- 'emotional' and 'conspiracy' blah blah blah.
 That nonsense offended many.
 Tonight (in most markets), you can watch Moyers interview Chayes about Afghanistan.
 So in addition to the segment already noted, you'll be able to enjoy that.
 Mentioning Chayes allows me to squeeze in that Ann Jones' latest article, "The War Against Women," is up at Mother Jones.

-David Bacon covers the the workers of Pacific Steel picketing outside a Berkeley City Council against a measure that might lead to Pacific Steel's closure.
+Independent journalist and artist David Bacon covers the the workers of Pacific Steel picketing outside a Berkeley City Council against a measure that might lead to Pacific Steel's closure.
 In addition, his photo exhibit has one more day at Galeria de la Raza (2857 24th St, San Francisco 94110).
 That's "Living under the trees" "Viviendo bajo los arboles." and February 23rd is supposed to be the last day at that gallery.

-yesterday's snapshot, the KPFA special was not live of the debate.
+In a correction to yesterday's snapshot, the KPFA special was not live of the debate.
 My apologies.
 The special itself (the not-so-special -- except in a very bad way) was noted here at length including the booking of only pro-Obama guests while KPFA pretended that they were having an open discussion about a debate with two candidates.
 It was a joke.
 It was an embarassment and Larry Bensky couldn't even shut up long enough to take the calls that were promised to make up the broadcast's final hours.
 Instead, listeners were shut out.
 Along with the glee Laura Flanders took in distorting Hillary Clinton (she's a funny sort of feminist, that Laura Flanders, but she's a funny sort of out lesbian as well), there was Tom Hayden betting his future on two lines by Bambi.
 Most telling was the KPFA blog that they they created for the live broadcast.
 They appear to think it's gone and vanished but it's not.
 You know where to go to Sunday to see it.